-Sevenoaks Senior College recently joined forces with its feeder school, Yule Brook College, in establishing a joint Aboriginal Community Partnership Agreement.
-The Agreement was officially launched on 31st October 2013 after 18 months work including school reviews, community surveys, Aboriginal Education Team meetings and Community Reference Group forums.
+Sevenoaks Senior College has formed a close relationship with Yule Brook College to establish a joint Aboriginal Community Partnership Agreement.
+The Agreement was officially launched on 31 October 2013 after 18 months work including school reviews, community surveys, Aboriginal Education Team meetings and Community Reference Group forums.
 This Agreement is an integral component of the Aboriginal Innovations Schools Project.

 The Aboriginal School Community Partnership Agreement is underpinned by the following principles:

 - Successful transitions lead to successful life outcomes.

 - Student needs are at the heart of all program connections and mentoring across the colleges.